-Students who believe they have a compelling reason for moving rooms mid-year (during finals week in december or interim break in january) must contact their BUILD Resident Supervisor/RD to receive the Mid-Year Room Transfer Request Form.
+Students who believe they have a compelling reason for moving rooms mid-year (during finals week in December or Interim break in January) must contact their BUILD resident supervisor/RD to receive the Mid-Year Room Transfer Request form.
 There are two deadlines to submit this form; before November 15th to move during December finals week or before January 16 to move over the January Interim break.
-Students must identify an open room that they desire to move into before they submit the request.
-Requests will be reviewed by a committee.
+Students must identify an open room that they desire to move into before they submit the requests will be reviewed by a committee.
 Before students pursue a room transfer, they should consider there may be a better solution to resolving a situation than moving rooms.